The Sailfish is Florida’s State Saltwater Fish

 by Captain Gina Bradley

 All I can say is, “Keep your eyes Open!”
 One of the most unique sights I have comes from a summer morning after hopping on the boat with Captain Richard.
 We went out of Port Canaveral to do some deep sea fishing and didn’t get very far before Richard said, “let’s put out the lines here the water is such a beautiful deep blue color.”
 You could see as far down as your eye would carry.
-I knew it was in the mid-summer, and we didn’t have to get too far offshore to begin hooking into fish, so I was good with putting out the rods quickly.
+I knew it was in the mid-summer, and we didn’t have to get out too far so being more nearshore we would begin hooking into fish, so I was good with putting out the rods quickly.

 As I was baiting the lines and pitching them out behind the boat, I looked over and saw a large piece of trash in the water.
 To me, it seemed like a big black trash bag someone threw overboard.
 I was insistent with Richard that we must go over and collect the trash as I thought how awful it was for someone to liter on the ocean.